CubicsYang/CubicsYang.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to my mission.
         I'm a scholar in the Digital Terrain Analytics team at Nanjing Normal University.
 And now, I am a visiting scholar at the UAL, National University of Singapore.
 My research focuses on the intersection of Geography, Computer Science, and Urban Science.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the urban issues and artificial landscape.